swarupcode-prog/DjangoCalendarITW/README.md

 ## About Our Project :

-We have created an event calendar using Django,Html,CSS,JavaScript.
+We have created an event calendar using Django, Html, CSS, JavaScript.

 The functionalities of our calendar are:

   1)Adding an Event with specific time

   2)Recieving mail as a form of notifiction

   3)Viewing of yearly calendar